Electrostatics/electrostatics.github.io/examples/potentials_of_mean_force.md

 <a id="Putting"></a>
-<h3>Putting it all together into a PMF</h3>
+<h4>Putting it all together into a PMF</h4>

-The steps above should be repeated for every structure in the potential of mean force (attached below):
+The steps above should be repeated for every structure in the potential of mean force:

 * membrane-helix-0.pqr
 * membrane-helix-4.pqr